-Another Mckinsey report, "One Move Companies Can Take to Improve Diversity" suggests that companies go to where Black workers live.
-Many Black people aren't going to move to all-white cities for job opportunities.
-They don't want to be the only one, they'd be unhappy and probably unsafe.
+Another McKinsey report, "One Move Companies Can Take to Improve Diversity" suggests that companies go to where Black workers live.
+Many Black people aren't going to move to all-white cities for job opportunities where they may feel alienated.
 The article focuses on the idea of relocating hubs, factories and offices into cities with large Black populations.
-It gives an example of Microsoft establishing a hub in Douglas and Fulton Counties in Georgia, areas with high Black populations.
+It gives an example of Microsoft establishing a hub in Douglas and Fulton Counties in Georgia, which are areas with high Black populations.
 According to the report,